rhnfzl/reddit-stash/README.md

 ## Features
 - Downloads the saved Reddit folder from Dropbox.
 - Automatically retrieves saved posts and comments from Reddit.
+- Allows for flexible saving options (all activity or only saved items) via `settings.ini`.
 - Uploads the files to Dropbox for storage.
 - Saves the content as markdown files.